Dublin

 Procedure

-If another member state is deemed to be responsible and a transfer decision is made, a combined notification and return interview is held with the applicant.
+If another Member State is deemed to be responsible and a transfer decision is made, a combined notification and return interview is held with the applicant.
 The transfer decision is enforceable and transfer travel planning can begin immediately.
 In Track 5A, there are no ID issues to consider so the focus of the Migration Agency is on the applicant’s attitude to transfer and the availability for executing the transfer.

-The applicant is initially informed in writing and orally that a Eurodac or a VIS hit has been registered and is given the opportunity to register any objections to being sent to the assigned country.
 A decision is then made to formally transfer the person and this decision is communicated in person by the Migration Agency to the applicant.
 The applicant has to sign that this decision has been received.
 The reception officer then discusses the practicalities of the transfer to the designated country and indicates how soon this could take place.
 If the applicant appears willing to cooperate, a date is later fixed for the transfer.
 If the applicant does not cooperate, then the case will be handed over to the police for an enforced transfer.
-A decision is usually also made to reduce the daily allowance to the asylum seeker because of their unwillingness to cooperate.
-The applicant is informed of the right to appeal in person and the right to write it in their own language if need be but also told that an appeal will not have a suspensive effect unless the Migration Court makes a different assessment.[6]
+A decision is usually also made to reduce the daily allowance to the asylum seeker because of their unwillingness to cooperate.[8]
+The applicant is informed of the right to appeal in person and the right to write it in their own language if need be but also told that an appeal will not have a suspensive effect unless the Migration Court makes a different assessment.[9]

 The Migration Agency has produced information sheets in several languages outlining the mechanisms of the Dublin Regulation (see Provision of information on the procedure), although technical issues such as the effects of the VIS system are not easily comprehensible to asylum seekers.
 The asylum seeker receives a copy of these and later a copy of the acceptance by the other Member State.
 The asylum seeker is informed that a request is being made and about the evidence the request is based on.